- Perky looks

 With its more powerful engine discontinued, the 2020 Buick Encore loses any semblance of powertrain potency.

 The 2020 Buick Encore delivers on ride comfort and sound deadening, but those looking for performance should turn elsewhere.
 We give it 4 out of 10 for a lackluster engine that’s almost offset by its refined ride.
-(Read more about how we rate cars.)

 For 2020, the Encore is down to one engine, and unfortunately, it’s the less-powerful one.
-Only the 138-horsepower base version of the 1.4-liter turbocharged inline-4 remains, and that’s a shame because the formerly optional 153-hp version was both more powerful and more efficient.
+Only the 138-hp base version of the 1.4-liter turbocharged inline-4 remains, and that’s a shame because the formerly optional 153-hp version was both more powerful and more efficient.
 The Encore comes standard with a 6-speed automatic transmission and front-wheel-drive, while all-wheel-drive is optional.
 In any configuration, the base engine takes nearly 10 seconds to reach 60 mph, so don’t expect this Buick to be brisk.

 Handling is about average for the segment, but ride quality and sound deadening stand out, which is a plus as the tiny inline-4 makes an unpleasant noise during hard acceleration.
 While the suspension can get busy over bumpy terrain or uneven highways, the Encore handles most driving situations comfortably despite its small stature.

 2020 Buick Encore

 The 2020 Buick Encore delivers on refinement at an enticing price but suffers in terms of space.

 The 2020 Buick Encore is yet another example of the brand’s classic formula: a slightly nicer Chevrolet for a slightly higher price.
 As such, we give it 5 out of 10 for decent interior trim and a quiet ride.